Badiapp/coding-challenge-backend/README.md

 # Show the plane status printing in console the grid of the seats printing `0`
 # for empty seats and `X` for booked.
 The aisle will be showed with the `_`
 # symbol.
+# It should return an Array where each element is a raw like shown in console.
 #
 # Example:
 #   /> booking.show